 The bad parts about using a cassette toilet for RVing or Van Life

-While the freedom of a cassette toilet might have already won you over, there are some downsides to this option you should also consider.
+While the freedom of the best cassette toilets might have already won you over, there are some downsides to this option you should also consider.

 Cassette toilets have a small holding capacity.